SharadaSrinivasan/sharsrinivasan-website/content/talk/india-fieldwork-2017.md

 event: Gram Marg
 event_url:
 location: Mumbai
-summary: Sharada Srinivasan visited Gram Marg sites and conducted interviews in rural Maharashtra as well as in Mumbai, in June 2017.
+summary: Visited Gram Marg sites in collaboration with scientists at Indian Institute of Technology, Bombay, and conducted interviews in rural Maharashtra as well as in Mumbai, in June 2017.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.